duckduckgo/duckduckgo-documentation/DuckDuckHack/Styleguide/design_styleguide.md

 ### Easy to Understand
 Plugin answers should also be easy to understand and should provide enough context for the user to understand what question is being answered.
 If the user can't tell what they are looking at, the answer might be disregarded or worse, misunderstood.

-## Usability
-(tbd)

 ## Flexibility
-Plugins should be able to work across **all platforms, operating systems and browsers** seamlessly.
+Plugins must be compatible across **all platforms, operating systems and browsers**.
 This means that care must be taken to ensure any special CSS has backwards compatibility or graceful degredation (eg. border-radius).
-This also means that all plugins should look and function perfectly on both mobile devices (small screens) and desktop environments (larger screens)
+This also means that all plugins should look and function correctly on both mobile devices (small screens) and desktop environments (larger screens).
+For some plugin types (ie. Fatheads, Longtail) this is easily achieved because they simply return text.
+However, for other plugins (ie. Spice) which use JavaScript and CSS, this will require a little more effort on the developer's part to ensure everything works properly.

-## Space-ibility
+## Space
+Vertical space is of utmost importance with regards to instant answers.
+The space a plugin occupies is very valuable (it would otherwise be used for links!) and so it's important that developers keep this in mind when designing their plugins.
+Only the most important information should be displayed in an instant answer.
+If a user wants to see more information, most plugins includes at "More at ..." link, which they can follow for more detailed information.

 ---

 # Plugin-Type Specific Design Style Guide

 ## Goodies
+(tbd)

 ## Spice
+(tbd)
 - Templates should not be modified.

 Carousel